sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 == Changelog ==

+= 4.6.7 =
+* PayPal donation button added; Fix: Dragging and dropping of FIFU metaboxes was not working; Fix: FIFU fallback for when the image has no dimensions was causing troubles and has been removed; Fix: Warnings.

 = 4.6.6 =
 * New option: Auto set screenshot as featured image → Custom field; New feature: Debug Mode; Enhancement: Meta Tags (supports JSON-LD now); Enhancement: Feedback form (gets the email automatically now); Fix: Hide Featured Media (not working when CDN + Optimized Thumbnails was enabled); Fix: conflict with Woodmart theme; Fix: log file was not being deleted.

 = 4.6.5 =
 * Enhancement: CDN + Optimized Thumbnails (supports images from Imgur, YouTube and many other sources now); Fix: some themes not displaying images when CDN + Optimized Thumbnails was disabled; Fix: conflict with Pods plugin; Fix: warnings.

-= 4.6.4 =
-* New feature: Taxonomy Image; new shortcode: [fifu_taxonomy]; fix: widgets for Elementor not working; fix: security issue reported by Wordfence; fix: CDN + Optimized Thumbnails (not working for ImgBB images).

 = others =
 * [more](https://fifu.app/changelog)